Courses

 • Credits: 3

-• Course Director: Dr. Colin Campbell, Dr. Steven Graves
+• Course Directors: Dr. Colin Campbell, Dr. Steven Graves

 • Prerequisites: student in MPaT (MS or PhD track) or Course Director consent